google/oboe/docs/GettingStarted.md

 ```
 The `ManagedStream` takes care of its own closure and destruction.
 If used in an
 automatic allocation context (such as a member of a class), the stream does not
-need to be closed or deleted.
+need to be closed or deleted manually.
 Make sure that the object which is responsible for
-the MangedStream (its enclosing class), goes out of scope when
+the `ManagedStream` (its enclosing class) goes out of scope whenever the app is no longer
-`Activity.onPause()` is called.
+playing or recording audio, such as when `Activity.onPause()` is called.

 ## Example

-The following class is a complete implementation of a ManagedStream, which
+The following class is a complete implementation of a `ManagedStream`, which
 renders a sine wave.
 Creating the class (e.g. through the JNI bridge) creates
 and opens an Oboe stream which renders audio, and its destruction stops and
 closes the stream.